olets/git-replay/README.md

 ### With a shell plugin manager

 1. Install [yq](https://github.com/mikefarah/yq)
-1. Add `git-replay` to your plugin manager.
+1. Add `git-replay` to your shell plugin manager.
 Tested on zinit but these snippets should all work — if one doesn't, open an issue!
   ```shell
   # antibody: add this to your plugins file
   olets/git-replay